What are blocked resources?

 The reason that blocked resources become even more of an issue during an HTTP to HTTPS switch is because Google will need the least restricted and most complete view of your site to facilitate the timely indexing of the secure version of your URLs.

 There is also the matter of the reason why your resources are blocked in the first place.
 It is likely that there are instructions in your robots.txt file that are restricting Googlebot from crawling your resources.
-This is a good time to ensure whatever is blocking your resources aren’t blocking other important things.
+This is a good time to ensure that whatever is blocking your resources isn’t blocking other important things.

 A big part of switching to HTTPS is knowing and updating your robots.txt file and making your website as accessible to Googlebot as possible.

 In Google search console there is a “Blocked Content report”.

 The report has a graph that shows the amount of blocked content.
 On the first page of the report (shown above) you will see the Host name and the number of pages affected by the blocked content.
 In a typical setup, you will see the HTTP and the HTTPS version and the number of pages affected by blocked content.